Turnovers doom Celtics once again, lose Game 4 of NBA Finals

 BOSTON (AP) — For three quarters, the Boston Celtics responded to nearly every punch the Golden State Warriors threw at them.

-But mistakes and an inability to beat back one final charge by Golden State in the fourth quarter has left the Celtics cost the Celtics in a 107-97 loss in Game 4 of the NBA Finals.
-Now, with the series tied, Game 5 will be Monday night at Golden State.
+But mistakes and an inability to beat back one final charge by Golden State in the fourth quarter cost the Celtics in a 107-97 loss in Game 4 of the NBA Finals.
+Now, with the series tied, they find themselves in a best-of-three series with Game 5 set for Monday night at Golden State.

+The team which has made resiliency their calling card in must-win situations, will now have to do it one more time if it hopes to win the franchise’s 18th championship.

-Jayson Tatum finished with 23 points, 11 rebounds and six assists, but was just 8 of 23 from the field had six of Boston’s 16 turnovers which led to 19 Golden State points.
+Jayson Tatum was disappointed in his performance, though he finished with 23 points, 11 rebounds and six assists.
+But Tatum didn’t shoot the ball well — he just 8 of 23 from the field — and didn’t take of it; he had six of Boston’s 16 turnovers that led to 19 Golden State points.

+Boston has shown 16 is a number more often than not leads to defeat.
 The Celtics are now 1-6 this postseason when committing 16 or more turnovers.
-They are 13-2 when that number is 15 or fewer.
+When they commit 15 or fewer, they are 13-2.

+“It’s on me.
+I got to be better,” Tatum said.
+“I know I’m impacting the game in other ways, but I got to be more efficient, shoot the ball better, finish at the rim better.”

+He sat the final 3:41 of the game, but coach Ime Udoka said he didn’t notice anything wrong with Williams and hadn’t been informed of any issue.

+Williams has been listed as day-to-day throughout the playoffs and how much he’ll be able to play in Game 5 will be a concern.

-The Celtics seemed to be in control, hitting 15 3-pointers and responding to several scoring runs by the Warriors.
+The Celtics seemed to be in control of Game 4 and destined to a commanding lead in the series, hitting 15 3-pointers and responding to several scoring runs by the Warriors.

-Things changed in the fourth, as Boston’s turnovers continued to mount as they were outscored 28-19 in the final 12 minutes.
+Things changed in the fourth as Boston’s turnovers continued to mount.
+Then when they couldn’t score late it the game, its fate was sealed.

+The Celtics took a 94-90 lead with 5:18 left in the fourth before missing their next six shots.
+Golden State took advantage, scoring 10 straight points and never trailed again.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports